OpenLiberty/ci.maven/docs/dev.md

 $ mvn liberty:dev
 ```

 Liberty server configuration files (such as `server.xml`) will be used from the module that does not have any other modules depending on it.
-If there is more than one module without other modules depending on it, specify which module with Liberty configuration that you want to use by including the parameters `-pl <module-with-liberty-config> -am`.
+If there is more than one module without other modules depending on it, specify which module with Liberty configuration that you want to use by including the parameters `-pl :<module-with-liberty-config-artifact-id> -am`.
 For example, to use Liberty configuration from a module named `ear`, run:
 ```
 $ mvn liberty:dev -pl :ear -am